manvip28/manvip28/README.md

- Welcome to my github!
+ Welcome to my Github!

  Hi👋, I’m Manvi

- 📚 Goal-oriented Computer Science student with strong problem-solving skills and proficiency in programming, web development, and software design.
-Fluent in four languages, eager to leverage technical skills and passion for learning in dynamic computer science projects.
+Goal-oriented Computer Science student with strong problem-solving skills and proficiency in programming, web development, and software design.
+Fluent in four languages, eager to leverage technical skills and passion for learning in dynamic computer science projects.  📚

- 🍀 I love working on new and interesting projects
+I love working on new and interesting projects.  🍀

 Interests👀